 - More modern: Is somewhat more recent (announced 1 year and 4 months after the E-M10 II).

-Arguments in favor of the Olympus OM-D E-M10 Mark II:
+Reasons to prefer the Olympus OM-D E-M10 Mark II:

-- Sharper images: Has stabilization technology build-in to reduce the impact of hand-shake.
+- Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - More heavily discounted: Has been on the market for longer (launched in August 2015).